Anthonypaige/investnurenergy/src/content/post/ev-charger-shopping-guide-a-heavily-incentivized-home-improvement.md

   - State level Incentives
 ---

-Investing in a Level 2 home charger is now more affordable, thanks to the [Alternative Fuel Vehicle Refueling Property Credit](https://afdc.energy.gov/laws/10513) or 30C tax code.
-This federal incentive offers a tax credit of 30% of the installation cost, up to $1000.
+Investing in a Level 2 home charger is now more affordable, thanks to the Alternative Fuel Vehicle Refueling Property Credit or [30C tax code.](https://afdc.energy.gov/laws/10513) This federal incentive offers a tax credit of 30% of the installation cost, up to $1000.
 Additionally, many utility providers offer rebates ranging from $150-$750.
-For state-level incentives, check out the [Database of State Incentives for Renewables & Efficiency (DSIRE.org)](https://www.dsireusa.org/).
+For state-level incentives, check out the [Database of State Incentives for Renewables & Efficiency](https://www.dsireusa.org/).

 ### **What's a Level 2 Charger?**